eomii/rules_ll/docs/contributing/contributing.md

 ## Tests

-The examples at `rules_ll/examples` are also the tests for the project.
+The examples at `rules_ll/examples` also act as tests for the project.
 To test all examples:

 ```bash title="(from within the rules_ll/examples directory)"